South Derbyshire Viewpoints Circular Walk

 If time and legs allow, do locate Carver's Rocks, especially if you like a scramble.
 It's good fun climbing up the rocks.

 The footpath brings you out on the Hartshorne -> Ticknall road (A514).
 Cross and find the path which takes you past the Scaddows Farm, briefly onto a road before crossing fields to Ticknall, straight across a road and then across more fields to Calke Abbey estate.
-Look for a gap in the dry-stone wall which takes you into the National Trust property.
-Walk through the estate to come out on a road very close to the start point.
-If you miss that gap, or if you choose, carry on walking due south and across fields (marked in pink on the map below), you'll come out onto minor roads which you can follow back to the start point.
+Look for a gap in the dry-stone wall which would take you into the National Trust property.
+Carry on walking due south and across fields (marked in pink on the map below), you'll come out onto minor roads which you can follow back to the start point.

 blog posts about this walk: